Ottawa Wizards

-Ottawa Wizards were a Canadian soccer club which operated in the Canadian Professional Soccer League (CPSL), from 2001 to 2003.
+Ottawa Wizards was a Canadian soccer club that played in the Canadian Professional Soccer League (CPSL) from 2001 to 2003.
 The team's home stadium was the OZ Optics Stadium.
 Though the team had a relatively short tenure with the CPSL, the club dominated the league by winning three consecutive regular season championships, two Open Canada Cups, and the CPSL Championship.
-Despite the club's success the franchise was revoked by the league in 2003 after several legal disputes with the CPSL administration.
+Despite the club's success, the league revoked its franchise in 2003 after several legal disputes with the CPSL ownership.